 Regardless if the visitors to your website found what they were looking for on the first page they landed or they viewed multiple pages – on average only 2% of website visitors will interact with your business in making contact or visiting a store.
 98% will leave your website and you have likely lost them as a potential customer.

-Re-targeting is the process of advertising to the 98% that visited your website and didn’t buy.
+Re-targeting is the process of advertising to the 98% who visited your website and didn’t buy.

 Why Re-target Website Visitors?